 Divorcing with children is never easy, as custody concerns can be particularly trying.
 California law emphasizes the best interest of the child, which has traditionally meant sharing time with both parents whenever possible.
-However, in certain situations, it may be better for just one parent to have full custody.
+However, in certain situations, it may be better for just one parent to have sole custody.
 If you’re considering having your child or children stay with you exclusively, there are some points to take into account.

 Whether you or your spouse are seeking full custody, it’s important to understand how such cases are typically handled in California.

-Reasons Why Full Custody May Be Granted
+Reasons Why Full Custody May Be Granted in California

 In certain circumstances, California courts may award sole custody to one parent.
 These cases are the most common: